-Common defenses to a charge of PC 23.6 include: insufficient evidence, mistake of facts as to the court's orders (ambiguity in the court's orders, especially in no negative contact orders), self defense, defense of others, stature of limitations, and more.
+Common defenses to a charge of PC 23.6 include: insufficient evidence, mistake of facts as to the court's orders (ambiguity in the court's orders, especially in no negative contact orders), self-defense, defense of others, statute of limitations, and more.

 Note: A defendant must have notice of the orders of restraint in order to be in violation of those orders.

 If you have been arrested or charged with violating a restraining order, or PC 273.6, contact out criminal defense lawyers today for a free consultation.
 Our criminal defense lawyers work closely with family law lawyers in defending defendant accused of violating a restraining order.
 Our offices are open everyday of the week to assist you.
 Call today!

 Quick Legal Reference

 Code: PC 273.6(a) (CalCrim No. 2701 & 2703)

 Wobbler: No. PC 273.6(a) is not a wobbler.
 PC 273.6(a) is charged as a misdemeanor.